 Community Development Block Grant Program

-The Township's Community Development Block Grant Funding level varies each year and is contingent on Federal Appropriations and a funding formula utilized by the US Department of Housing and Urban Development.
-The Township's funding level for 2019 was $373,151.00.
+The Township’s Community Development Block Grant Funding level varies each year and is contingent on Federal Appropriations and a funding formula utilized by the US Department of Housing and Urban Development.
+The Township’s funding level for FY2021 Funding is $426,499 and we are also receiving CDBG-CV3 Funding totaling $656,894 (Total CV1 and CV3 funds $895,212) under the CDBG-CV portion of the CARES Act.
 The Township is permitted to utilize up to 20% of funds for administration of the program and an additional up to 15% for Public Service projects.
-The Township funded 13 non-profit organizations to provide public service assistance, 4 organizations to provide housing rehabilitation assistance (including the Township's program), and public facility improvement for ADA improvements at the Business Improvement District Offices and retail incubator.
+The Township funded 13 non-profit organizations to provide public service assistance, 4 organizations to provide housing rehabilitation assistance (including the Township’s program), and public facility improvement for ADA improvements at the Business Improvement District Offices and retail incubator.

 The Township prepares an Annual Action Plan with the assistance of the Mayor’s Affordable and Fair Housing Committee input and public input.
 The Annual Action Plan identifies projects that have been selected to be funded and the funding amount.